OlexaLe/ReactorNet/README.md

 # ReactorNet
 ReactorNet is a framework for a reactive and unidirection domain layer for your app.
-This repository introduces the basic concept of Reactor and contains a sample reactor with example of use via unit tests.
+This repository introduces the basic concept of Reactor and contains a sample reactor with an example of use via unit tests.

 ## Goals
 * **Be Small**: ReactorNet doesn't require the whole application to follow a single architecture.
 Use it only when you need it.